NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

 .. important::

-   FlexVols that are part of a snapmirror relationship cannot be brought under Manila's management.
-Snapmirror relationships must be removed before attempting to ``manage`` the FlexVol.
+   FlexVols that are part of a SnapMirror relationship cannot be brought under Manila's management.
+SnapMirror relationships must be removed before attempting to ``manage`` the FlexVol.

 We'll now remove a share from Manila management using the admin-only